ededdneddyfan/tfc-pickup-server-configuration/README.md

 Comes with a few basic plugins that most people will want

-BugFixesTFC.amxx - Core bugfixes for TFC, not sure how relevant it is anymore https://forums.alliedmods.net/showthread.php?t=297514 airshot.amxx - Airshot text/sound
+BugFixesTFC.amxx - Core bugfixes for TFC, not sure how relevant it is anymore https://forums.alliedmods.net/showthread.php?t=297514 <br />
+airshot.amxx - Airshot text/sound <br />
-HostnameTimeleft.amxx - Puts timeleft in the server hostname hltv_autorecord.amxx - Starts recording HLTV when certain number of people are in server bs_dmglog.amxx - Damage logging from Bees, calculates damage to kill rather than total damage done flyfastspect.amxx - Fast flying around in free-look when spectating SchtopDoorFix.amxx - Fixes the flagroom door bug getting stuck.
-Only executes when map is on schtop
+HostnameTimeleft.amxx - Puts timeleft in the server hostname <br />
+hltv_autorecord.amxx - Starts recording HLTV when certain number of people are in server <br />
+bs_dmglog.amxx - Damage logging from Bees, calculates damage to kill rather than total damage done <br />
+flyfastspect.amxx - Fast flying around in free-look when spectating <br />
+SchtopDoorFix.amxx - Fixes the flagroom door bug getting stuck.
+Only executes when map is on schtop <br />

 ## Metamod
 Files were provided to me from Ricky who got it from Sev.
 I believe it is a fork from APG RoboCop